dschnelldavis/angular2-json-schema-form/README.md

 frameworkLibrary.setFramework(yourCustomFramework);
 ```

 The value of the required `framework` key is an Angular 2 component which will be called to format each widget before it is displayed.
-The optional `widgets` object contains any custom widgets which will override or supplement the built-in widgets, and the `stylesheets` and `scripts` arrays contain URLs to any supplemental external style sheets and JavaScript libraries to load.
+The optional `widgets` object contains any custom widgets which will override or supplement the built-in widgets.
+Also, and the `stylesheets` and `scripts` arrays may contain URLs to any supplemental external style sheets and JavaScript libraries to load.

+It is more reliable to load external stylesheets and scripts separately in your site, which is the recommended best practice.
+If you are unsure what scripts are required by a particular framework, you can call `getFrameworkStylesheets()` and `getFrameworkScritps()` to return the built-in URLs.
+During development, you may find it helpful to let Angular 2 JSON Schema Form load these resources for you, which you can do in several ways:

+* Call `setFramework` with a second parameter of `true` (e.g. `setFramework('material-design', true)`), or
+* Add `loadExternalAssets: true` to your `options` object, or
+* Add `loadExternalAssets="true"` to your `<json-schema-form>` tag, as shown above.

 The two built-in frameworks (both in the `/src/frameworks` folder) demonstrate different strategies for how frameworks can style form elements.
 The Bootstrap 3 framework is very lightweight and includes no additional widgets (though it does load some external stylesheets and scripts) and works entirely by adding styles to the default widgets.
 In contrast, the Material Design framework makes much more drastic changes, and uses the [Material Design for Angular 2](https://github.com/angular/material2) library to replace most of the default form control widgets with custom widgets from that library.